“How do you know if you love someone is the question I answer in this article in response to a reader:

 Lastly, regarding your comment, “I don’t know if we’ll ever get married,” my response is: Who said anything about marriage?
 Why do you have to know right now?
-Unless she is expressing an interest in wedding vows, there is no reason to put it on the table.
+Unless she is expressing an interest in marriage, there is no reason to put it on the table.
 Just continue enjoying the relationship.

 I think couples who are in a long term relationship put way too much pressure on marriage, like there’s a time limit on how long you are allowed to date before you must get engaged.
 How about just living your life appreciating each other and letting the natural progression of time dictate what happens?